Spencerreids/w2024-assign1/README.md

 https://absorbed-deluxe-nyala.glitch.me/

 Do note, there are minor differences between the version on github and the version on Glitch.
 This is simply due to the way I have adapted it to the hosting environment.

+Also I am aware there are some of these links that are not required, I had done them prior to knowing so I felt no reason to remove the functionality.

 https://absorbed-deluxe-nyala.glitch.me/api/seasons